iobroker-community-adapters/ioBroker.wolf-smartset/README.md

 ## Changelog

 ### __WORK IN PROGRESS__
+* (Apollon77) Adjusted to new Login procedure
+* (Apollon77) Tokens are now stored and tried to be refreshed automatically
 * (Apollon77) Fix some more crash cases
 * (Apollon77) make sure adapter is stopped correctly in all cases